Title: Can the 15 Matches for the Primal Flamesaber be Against AI?

 On the other hand, opponents of completing the matches against AI argue that the “For Azeroth!” event is intended to promote player interaction and cooperation within the game.
 The event brings together players from different factions and encourages them to battle for the common goal of earning the Primal Flamesaber mount.
 Facing human opponents promotes camaraderie and facilitates a sense of community within the game.

-See also how to make money using open ai
+See also how to tell if ai generated text

 From a developer standpoint, allowing matches against AI to count towards the 15 required victories may undermine the spirit of the event and the intended purpose of promoting PvP engagement among players.
 It is likely that Blizzard, the developer of World of Warcraft, designed the event with the specific intention of fostering player interaction and competition.